rekmus/silgy/README.md

 * fonts
 * ...

-Note that the whole tree under `res` is publicly available for every visitor.

 ### `resmin`

-Static resources to be minified:
+Static resources to be minified.
+The whole tree under `resmin` is publicly available for every visitor.

 * CSS
 * JS

-Note that the whole tree under `resmin` is publicly available for every visitor.

 ### `logs`